MrNothing/Consciousness/README.md

 # Abstract
 This document attempts to define consciousness.
 It also suggests a model for consciousness and explores ways to implement it.
-It also tackles the morality aspects of creating a conscious system.

 # Defining consciousness
 Here is my attempt at defining consciousness: